 - If you're attending a two-day session, bring workout clothes for games & activities.
 You'll have an opportunity to enjoy our Student Recreation Center facilities.

 - Are you a runner?
 Don't forget your running shoes!
 During IntroDUCKtion you can take a running tour with our Ambassadors.
 It's a one-of-a-kind Oregon experience.

 - Spending money.
 You’ll be on your own for lunch on the second day of two-day sessions.

 - Your questions.
-IntroDUCKtion is an opportunity to learn about your university from the people who know it best, a combination of professional staff, professors, and current students.
+IntroDUCKtion is an opportunity to learn about your university from the people who know it best - professional staff, professors, and current students.
 Be ready to ask anything and everything.
 Be ready for honest answers.